-4.1.
+- 4.1.
 The NCAA drug-testing plan will be reviewed by CSMAS at least annually.
-The selection of championship events at which drug testing will occur shall be determined by the Board of Governors or the president/NCAA chief medical officer acting on behalf of the Board of Governors.

-4.2.
-Upon a published or official report involving conviction for possession or distribution of banned substances by a student-athlete, coach or athletics staff, or those closely associated with the athletics program, or in the event multiple student-athletes from a single program have tested positive at an NCAA testing event, the NCAA may elect to test any student-athlete from that institution for all banned substances.
+The selection of championship events at which drug testing will occur shall be determined by the Board of Governors or the president/NCAA chief medical officer acting on behalf of the Board of Governors. - 4.2.
+Upon a published or official report involving conviction for possession or distribution of banned substances by a student-athlete, coach or athletics staff, or those closely associated with the athletics program, or in the event multiple student-athletes from a single program have tested positive at an NCAA testing event, the NCAA may elect to test any student-athlete from that school for all banned substances.

-4.3.
-Student-athletes who have tested positive or provided multiple dilute samples at a testing event may be tested at any time, including, but not limited to, a championship or postseason football game at which they appear and at which drug testing is being conducted, and at any year-round testing event.

-4.3.1.
-It is the responsibility of the institution to notify the DCO that a student-athlete who is present on site must be tested to satisfy Section 4.3.

-4.4.
-Student-athletes who are ineligible as a result of an NCAA positive drug test or a breach of protocol may be tested for all banned substances by the NCAA at any time during their period of ineligibility.

-4.5.
-Selection of Student-Athletes for Year Round Testing.
-4.5.1.
-Student-athletes competing in Divisions I and Il sports are subject to year-round testing.
-4.5.2.
-In year-round testing events, the timing of testing and selection of tested individuals may be random or specific to sport, position, competitive ranking, athletics financial-aid status, playing time, directed testing or any other NCAA-approved selection method.

-4.5.2.1.
-For selections of student-athletes during on-campus year-round testing, the institution is responsible for providing the official eligibility checklist or squad list, or complete roster if the first outside competition has not yet occurred.
+- 4.3.
+Student-athletes who have tested positive or provided multiple dilute samples at a testing event may be tested at any time, including, but not limited to, a championship or postseason football game at which they appear and at which drug testing is being conducted, and at any year-round testing event. - 4.3.1.
+It is the responsibility of the school to notify the DCO that a student-athlete who is present on site must be tested to satisfy Section 4.3. - 4.4.
+Student-athletes who are ineligible as a result of an NCAA positive drug test or a breach of protocol may be tested for all banned substances by the NCAA at any time during their period of ineligibility. - 4.5.
+Selection of Student-Athletes for Year Round Testing.4.5.1.
+Student-athletes competing in Divisions I and II sports are subject to year-round testing. - 4.5.2.
+In year-round testing events, the timing of testing and selection of tested individuals may be random or specific to sport, position, competitive ranking, athletics financial-aid status, playing time, directed testing or any other NCAA-approved selection method. - 4.5.2.1.
+For selections of student-athletes during on-campus year-round testing, the school is responsible for providing the official eligibility checklist or squad list, or complete roster if the first outside competition has not yet occurred.
 4.5.2.2.
-For year-round summer drug testing, student-athletes will be selected from the official eligibility checklist or squad list, or other approved list.

-4.5.3.
-Student-athletes who appear on one of the lists in 4.5.2.1 will not be selected for drug testing if the testing agency is notified prior to the testing date that they:

-- have been cut or dismissed from their team;

-- have exhausted eligibility in the sport;
+For year-round summer drug testing, student-athletes will be selected from the official eligibility checklist or squad list, or other - 4.5.3.
+Student-athletes who appear on one of the lists in 4.5.2.1 will not be selected for drug testing if the NCAA-designated drug-testing agency is notified prior to the testing date that they: - · Have been cut or dismissed from their team; - · Have exhausted eligibility in the sport; - · Have graduated;

-- have graduated;
+approved list.

-- have a medical exception resulting from careerending injury or illness;
+- Have a medical waiver resulting from careerending injury or illness;

-- have quit the team; or
+- · Have quit the team; or

-- have withdrawn from the institution.
+- · Have withdrawn from the school.